open-ephys/next-gen-system/specification.md

 encapsulated on the firmware side into host interface IP cores that adhere to the same wishbone interface as daugher device specific IP cores.

+There are two types of interfaces by which the host  interface IP core communicates with device specific IP cores: Registers, and streams.

+Registers are accessed on the API via oiReadConfig and oiWriteConfig by simple key/value (int) pairs.
+On the IP core, the configuration corresponds directly to a register bank.

+Ports can contain multiple streams, and each streams is accessed by oiReadStream or oiWriteStream.
+On the IP core, these streams correspond to FIFOs.

+2do: wrap this in a whishbone compatible interface.

 Examples of host interface IP cores are:

 - Ethernet